 The reality of the real estate market is that it is cyclical.
-Real estate development has arced over the past decade from too hot to frozen and now back to warming.
-And as experienced a few years ago, the cycle down can be rapid– in some cases stopping a development in the middle of construction.
+And as experienced in the past decade, the cycle down can be rapid– in some cases stopping a development before it begins.
 Now that the market is warming again, developers are looking to complete these partially completed developments.
 This cycling presents both opportunities […]